Sooke Gathering Place

 The building is planned to include a variety of shared spaces that can accommodate everything from fitness classes and wellness programs to community meals, arts and cultural events, educational workshops, meetings, and social activities.
 Flexible multi-purpose rooms, gathering areas, kitchen facilities, and dedicated spaces for community organizations will allow multiple programs to operate simultaneously while encouraging collaboration and connection.

-The design of Sooke Gathering Place has been shaped by extensive community engagement and years of planning by the Sooke Region Communities Health Network and its partners.
+The design of Sooke Gathering Place is been shaped by extensive community engagement and years of planning by the Sooke Region Communities Health Network and its partners.
 Feedback from our community continues to inform the project, ensuring that the building reflects the priorities and aspirations of the people who will use it.

 Accessibility is a fundamental principle of the design.
 Sooke Gathering Place will be fully accessible and built to meet or exceed current accessibility standards, ensuring that people of all ages and abilities can comfortably use the facility.
-Features such as barrier-free entrances, accessible washrooms, ample seating areas, and thoughtfully designed gathering spaces will make the building welcoming for seniors, families with young children, people using mobility aids, and anyone with diverse accessibility needs.
+Features such as barrier-free entrances, accessible washrooms, ample seating areas, and thoughtfully designed, flexible

 Outdoor spaces are also an important part of the vision.
 We see welcoming patios, landscaped gathering areas and paths with gardens and seating.
 These outdoor amenities will provide opportunities for recreation, social connection, and intergenerational activities while taking advantage of Sooke's natural beauty.